kolenaIO/kolena/docs/dataset/formatting-your-datasets.md

 In order to use the Gallery view you just need to have the `locator` or `text` fields specfied in the dataset.

-## Enriching you Dataset expirience
+## Enriching your Dataset experience

 ### Kolena Assets